 Gender Studies Minor

-To complete the Gender Studies minor, you’ll need 18 credit hours, which includes four core courses.
-The remaining six credits may be electives offered through the Gender Studies program or may be chosen from a variety of departments and programs.
-You’ll be encouraged to complete an on- or off-campus internship as part of your elective credits.
+To complete the Gender Studies minor, you’ll need 18 credit hours, which includes three core courses, one upper-division Gender Studies elective and six elective credit hours you may work with your advisor to choose from a variety of departments and programs.
+You’ll be encouraged to complete an on- or off-campus internship as a part of your elective credits.

 "Being an intern for the Assault Survivor Advocacy Program (ASAP) was a tangible way for me to be an active agent of social change.
 The material covered in the Gender Studies curriculum increased my passion for gender equality.
 However, through my internship, I realized that knowing the material wasn't enough.
 It needed to be followed by action.
 It was important for me to see how difficult fighting for change can be.
 It was impactful working with individuals who have experienced the grave consequences of gender inequality--on our UNC campus.
 As an ASAP intern, I developed skills to empower and advocate for all genders for the rest of my life."

 “Classes in the Gender Studies program taught me to recognize how society constructs gender and sexuality and in turn how these constructions intersect with life.
 Emphasizing analysis, these classes have been fundamental in my personal development and my academic success.”

 One of the great advantages of choosing a program in Gender Studies is that it helps you think more globally, developing your ability to work with diverse people.
 This vital skill in today’s workplace is increasingly sought by employers.
 At UNC, you’ll find the resources, opportunities and close mentorship you need to develop these critical skills and apply them in your career and daily life.